-You would think it is easy to understand an idea that television tries to convey to an audience.
+You would think it is easy to understand an idea that TV tries to convey to an audience.
 Sometimes the idea could be conveyed clearly, but it doesn’t go into great detail to help anybody.
-An example is Spanish novelas where couples divorce and marry other people.
+An example is Spanish telenovelas where couples divorce and marry other people.
 For some, that’s a reality.

 Producers could plan what might be the next plot twist that may come from a divorce, but would parents be able to plan such consequences in reality?
 The answer is no because most people have no clue what might occur after the deciding to file for divorce.